Potential side effects of GLP-1's and how to avoid them

 Suicidal Ideation

 There have been reports of increased thoughts of self-harm or suicidal behavior in some patients taking GLP-1 medications.
 This is a rare side effect but requires immediate attention.
-Patients should be monitored for changes in mood or behavior, especially in the initial stages of treatment.
+Patients should be monitored for changes in mood or behavior, especially in the initial stages of treatment, and promptly report any suicidal thoughts or changes in their mood.

 Most Common Side Effects